Nonlinear Randomized Urn Models: a Stochastic Approximation Viewpoint: Bi-dimensional non linear randomized urn model

-When $f$ is convex the situation becomes much more involved: thus if $H$ is bi-stochastic and irreducible, then $y(d)$ is still an equilibrium of $h$ and ${\cal E}_d\subset \overset{\circ}{{\cal S}_d}$, but ${\cal E}_d$ is not reduced to $y(d)$ (which is a repeller of $ODE_h$ when $H=I_d$).
-To start elucidating this case, we limit ourself in this paper to a two-type urn ($d=2)$ and an irreducible matrix $H$.
-We will see, as expected, that the asymptotic behaviour of the urns is much more sophisticate, since a phase transition appears.
+To start elucidating this case, we limit ourselves in this paper to a two-type urn ($d=2)$ and an irreducible matrix $H$.
+We will see, as expected, that the asymptotic behavior of the urn is much more involved since a phase transition appears.